 Travel nurses are often reimbursed for certain expenses incurred while on contract, but this income is considered non-taxable and thus can’t be used to help you qualify for a higher loan amount.

-If your contract gives you the option to waive per diem pay and bundle it into your salary, your taxable income will increase, which can allow you to qualify for larger mortgages.
+If your contract allows you to waive per diem pay and bundle it into your salary, your taxable income will increase, allowing you to qualify for larger mortgages.

 Mortgage Requirements for Nurses

-The mortgage requirements for nurses aren’t different from other professionals, instead, it will depend on the home loan product you decide works best for your needs.
+The mortgage requirements for nurses aren’t different from those of other professionals; instead, it will depend on the home loan product you decide works best for your needs.

-With that said, there are a few documents all mortgage lenders will want to see before approving you for a loan.
+With that said, there are a few documents all mortgage lenders require before approving you for a loan.

 Mortgage applications will require: